-Will I get a bigger tax refund in 2024?
+Will I get a bigger tax refund in the future?

-Many taxpayers can expect a bigger tax refund on their 2023 taxes.
-To help you keep up with soaring inflation, the IRS is making bigger changes than usual that could save you big money on your 2023 taxes, which is the tax return you'll file in 2024.
+Many taxpayers can expect a bigger tax refund on their taxes to come.
+To help you keep up with soaring inflation, the IRS is making more extensive changes than usual that could save you big money on your taxes in the coming years.

 TurboTax® is a registered trademark of Intuit, Inc.